-Whole genome sequencing not informative for all, study showsApril 2nd, 2012 in Genetics /
+Whole genome sequencing not informative for all, study showsApril 2, 2012 in Medicine & Health / Genetics

 With sharp declines in the cost of whole genome sequencing, the day of accurately deciphering disease risk based on an individual's genome may seem at hand.
 But a study involving data of thousands of identical twins by Johns Hopkins investigators finds that genomic fortune-telling fails to provide informative guidance to most people about their risk for most common diseases, and warns against complacency born of negative genome test results.

 Whole genomic sequencing catalogs all of the genes that a person inherits from each parent.
 On average, any two individuals' genomes differ in 4.5 million positions scattered throughout their genomes.
 Whole genome sequencing identifies those differences and links them to known or suspected contributions to an individual's risk of certain diseases.

 The Johns Hopkins research casts doubt on whether whole genome sequencing can reliably predict the majority of future medical problems that will be encountered by most people who take such tests.